PersonalProfessional Manifesto

 I’m fascinated by science, and I love to learn.
 This love for learning has grown to a love for teaching which is what most of my research revolves around now.
 More information about this can be found by toggling to “Professional Manifesto” above.

 In my free time, I love to spend time with friends and family.
-Having now spent a large chunk of my formative years in the USA, I am proud to have close friends all over the globe.
 When I’m not spending time working on passion projects, I love visiting my friends.
-I am very much a people person, that loves to be around people!
+I am very much a people person who loves to be around people!

-I am a Christian and love to spend time developing and reflection on my faith.
-One way I do this is through reading the Bible but also reading different books exploring various theological topics.
-In general, I do have a love for reading, and appreciate how through reading, I can come to an appreciation of different peoples point of views.
+I am a Christian and love to spend time developing and reflecting on my faith.
+One way I do this is through reading the Bible, but also reading different books exploring various theological topics.
+In general, I do have a love for reading, and I appreciate how, through reading, I can come to an appreciation of different people’s points of view.
 As an aside, I am definitely one of those people who buys books with very good intentions of reading them, but then find them sitting on my bookshelf for months/years.
 I’m sure most people can relate 😅

 Website Purpose

-Initially, the main motivation for the construction of “tjelton.com” was to document my time spent on my year-long exchange to the University of Pennsylvania (USA).”
-I say “tjelton.com” as an avenue in which I could share my experiences from abroad with family and friends, as well as anyone else who is interested.
-I understand that my writing style for my exchange posts may not be all that interesting (it is a writing style I am still developing), but I am grateful that I had the initiative to make the blog, as personally, it acts as a diary documenting some of the special memories I had with friends.
+Initially, the main motivation for the construction of “tjelton.com” was to document my time spent on my year-long exchange to the University of Pennsylvania (USA).
+I saw “tjelton.com” as an avenue in which I could share my experiences from abroad with family and friends, as well as anyone else who is interested.
+I understand that my writing style for my exchange posts may not be all that interesting (it is a writing style I am still developing), but I love looking back at the blog, as personally, it acts as a diary documenting some of the special memories I had with friends.

-Now that I have finished exchange, some of the big purposes of this website include:
+Now that I have finished the exchange, some of the big purposes of this website include:

-With my blog posts, I do try to push out content when I get spare time, and so it will obviously not be as polished and as well edited as if reading a book.
+With my blog posts, I do try to push out content when I get spare time, and so it will obviously not be as polished and well-edited as if reading a book.
 However, I do hope that readers find the content interesting, and I hope to develop as a writer with more and more practice.

 Thanks for stopping by, and if you do want to find out a bit more about my professional manifesto, please toggle to that section at the top of this page!